SamAlber/2-tier-architecture/README.md

 ---

+**Q7: Why use an IAM Instance Profile instead of directly attaching an IAM Role to EC2 instances?**

+**A**: AWS requires an IAM Instance Profile to attach an IAM Role to an EC2 instance.
+The instance profile acts as a container for the IAM Role and enables the instance to assume the role and gain the specified permissions.

+---

-**Q7: Can this architecture handle sudden spikes in traffic?**
+**Q8: Can this architecture handle sudden spikes in traffic?**

 **A**: Currently, the architecture can handle moderate fluctuations.
 Implementing Auto Scaling Groups (ASGs) and scaling policies would enable the system to automatically adjust to sudden spikes in traffic.

 ---

-**Q8: How is security enforced between components?**
+**Q9: How is security enforced between components?**

 **A**: Security is enforced using security groups and network ACLs that define inbound and outbound traffic rules.
 Resources in private subnets are not accessible from the internet, and least privilege principles are applied to IAM roles and policies.

 ---

-**Q9: What are the benefits of Multi-AZ deployment for RDS?**
+**Q10: What are the benefits of Multi-AZ deployment for RDS?**

 **A**: Multi-AZ deployment provides enhanced availability and durability by automatically replicating data to a standby instance in a different AZ.
 In case of an infrastructure failure, RDS can failover to the standby without manual intervention.

 ---

-**Q10: Why is an IAM Instance Profile used for EC2 instances?**

-**A**: An IAM Instance Profile allows EC2 instances to assume an IAM role, granting them permissions to access AWS services securely (e.g., SSM Parameter Store).
-This avoids hardcoding credentials and enhances security.

----

 ## Conclusion

 This project demonstrates the implementation of a robust, scalable, and secure two-tier architecture on AWS, utilizing Infrastructure as Code with Terraform and automating deployments with GitHub Actions.
 By integrating detailed explanations from the `main.tf` configuration, we gain a comprehensive understanding of each component's role, how they interact, and the underlying theory.
 Future enhancements can further optimize the architecture for production workloads, improve scalability, security, and operational efficiency.

----